 What If I Was Partially At Fault for My Injuries?

-Florida has a modified comparative negligence rule.
+Florida follows a modified comparative negligence rule.
 This means you can still recover compensation as long as your portion of the fault is less than the person being held liable.
 However, your recoverable compensation will be reduced by your percentage of fault.
-For example, if you could recover $100,000 in damages but were 30% at fault, then you would only be eligible to recover $70,000.
+For example, if your final award is $100,000 but you were 30% at fault, then you would only be eligible to recover $70,000.

 What Happens Once I File My Claim?